 Advanced machine learning technologies will begin a long transition to integration with SD-WAN networks

-Although this process will likely extend far beyond 2017, as more and more intelligence is infused with software-defined networks, it is inevitable that AI and machine learning will begin to make inroads as well.
+Although this process will likely extend far beyond next year, as more and more intelligence is infused into software-defined networks, it is inevitable that AI and machine learning will begin to make inroads as well.
 The potential here for true cognitive networks capable of self-optimization across a host of applications is enormous.

 Cahit Akin, CEO, Mushroom Networks, Inc.